cli-stuff/cli-tips/README.md

 ## 📝 License

 This project is fully free and you can do anything you want with it, even without mentioning this repository or license.
 Enjoy! 🚀

+## 🤝 Contributing

+We welcome contributions from everyone.
+If you would like to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to add translations and other contributions.